rogovski/wm/example/architecture.md

 will first create a new session and store it internally). from that point on (untill 'logout'), the user will interact with this session object

+loadSessionManager - this should be called once on page load. there is ONE session manager.
+                     it should update itself to reflect all new user connections/creations/deletions. its server-side/persistent counterpart should be a key value store under a lock. meant to represent the global system state. returns a handle to the global system state.

+createUser

+authenticateUser

 ```hs
 data SessionManager = SessionManager {
     sessions :: [Session]